 Steep Hollow is the shortest route to the summit.
 It is located on the east side of Doubletop Mountain.
 I enjoyed the route a lot but this may be because everything was covered in snow.
-This is an interesting mountain that isn't climbed much so I recommend it.
+This is an interesting mountain that isn't climbed as often as peaks farther south.
 The route follows an old jeep trail and then branches off into the north fork of Steep Hollow.
-It then climbs directly up the east face of Doubletop Mountain.
+Either fork of the canyon can be used on the approach.
+It then climbs up the east face of Doubletop Mountain.

 Doubletop Mountain is the second highest peak in the Bear River Range.
 The summit is near the border of Northern Utah with the north ridge connecting into Southeastern Idaho.
 The name of the mountain comes from its twin summits.
 A distinct gunsight notch divides the two summits.
 The south summit is the highpoint and the north summit has the more interesting summit block.
 The mountain is not climbed often.